rfcode/libssh2_esp/README.md

 `Component config` > `libssh2`  > `Cryptography engine`, though the only one currently supported is `mbedTLS` which comes bundled into ESP-IDF by default.

-### Important:

-As the library was designed for use on a different platform, the string format specifier used in logging the `uint32_t` type is `%u` (unsigned integer) but, on ESP32, is expected to be `%lu` (long unsigned integer) and this generates compilation errors because ESP-IDF compiles with the `-Wformat=1` flag set by default, treating format warnings as errors.

-The workaround for this is implemented in [CMakeLists.txt](CMakeLists.txt#L44): disabling **all** format print warnings, and the compiler will ignore print format bugs **in user code**.
-It is therefore recommended to ensure your code contains no such bugs before including this component.

 ## License

 Released under [BSD-3-Clause](/LICENSE) by [@skuodi](https://github.com/skuodi).